martin-skuthan/car-rental-web-mvc-application/README.md

 * JSTL

 ## Features
-* **Loging in system** - Access to application resources is allowed to only to logged users.
-Application permits registered users to log into the application using system created based on Tomcat Authentication Mechanism.
+* **Loging in system** - Access to application resources is allowed only to logged users.
+Application permits registered users to log into the application, using system created based on Tomcat Authentication Mechanism.

 ![Algorithm schema](./images/Logging.gif)
 <div align="center">Logging into system</div>